tamazs/cds25-tutorial-auth/tutorials/02_authorization.md

 The authorization policies that have been implemented in the server should of course also be reflected on the client.
-A button shouldn't be shown if the user isn't allowed to do the action.
+A button shouldn't be shown only if the user isn't allowed to do the action.
 The client app here doesn't fully mirror the authorization policies on the server.
-It doesn't do much harm regarding the security aspect of the system.
+This doesn't do much harm regarding the security aspect of the system.
 But it does hurt the user experience.

 ## Conclusion